Synthetic Control with Weight Uncertainty: Robust Identification and Statistical Inference: Simulation Studies

-where $\SE(\tauhat)$ denotes the standard error of $\tauhat$, and $b^*$ represents the associated bias.
-When $\widehat{\tau}$ satisfies \eqref{eq: tauhat asymp normal} with $b^* = 0$, a valid oracle confidence interval based on the asymptotic normality is

-where {$\widehat{\SE}(\tauhat)$ is the empirical standard error of $\tauhat$ across the 500 simulation replicates.} We refer to such an oracle confidence interval as the Normality CI.
-However, when there exists a bias component with $b^*\neq 0$, we follow (6) of \citet{armstrong2023bias} and construct an oracle bias-aware (OBA) CI for $\tau^*$ as the new benchmark.
-This interval uses the oracle knowledge of the bias $|\E\tauhat - \tau^*|$ as a rescaled term of the bias $b^*$,
+where $\widehat{\SE}(\tauhat)$ is the empirical standard error of $\tauhat$ across the 500 simulation replicates.
+We refer to this as the Normality CI.
+When $b^*\neq 0$, we construct an oracle bias-aware (OBA) CI following (6) of \citet{armstrong2023bias} as the new benchmark: